-For the past few years I have been making the best valentine cards for my kids to hand out at school.
+For the past few years I have been making the best Valentine cards for my kids to hand out at school.
 No boxed valentine’s for this gal!
 You won’t see another card like this in your kid’s valentine box.
 Keep reading to find out some great ideas and inspirations to help you make the best Valentine cards for kids.

 I also send them to friends and family, because more than likely I didn’t send them a Christmas card.
 You know how busy December can be.
 I certainly have more time in January and February to spend on sending cards than I do in December.

 Making these cards every year has been a photo shoot deadline for me.
 I always intend to take more photos every year, but I know I’ll get my valentine shoot in no matter what.
 After Christmas is put away, the kids and I start looking on Pinterest and trying to come up with our ideas.
 A lot of the time we manage to use our Halloween costume, but last year I was out shopping for Star Wars ensembles in January.